codebyjames/Test-Launcher-1/README.md

 # Test-Launcher-1

 This project is for anyone needing working examples of Package Manager, Widget, and Launcher!
+I did not add the ability to host widgets inside of the launcher itself.

 In this app you can do the following: